Zacaria/apidays-2023/docs/Presentation.md

 - does not save you from dealing with JS
 - adds types management
 - adds static layer onto dynamic layer
-- no semver

 **JSDoc answers to the precise problem of hinting types without getting in your way** <!-- .element: class="fragment" data-fragment-index="1" -->

-note:

-no semver is quite important

-It's a way to synchronize with the ecosystem.

-It's not normal to have breaking changes in minor version bumps.

-And it feels strange to have to point it out

 ---